IamPreethi-S/Customer-Churn-ML-and-Linear-Programming/README.md

 - This is an end-to-end project that combines machine learning and optimization techniques to identify and retain high-risk churn customers while operating under budget constraints.
 Leveraging customer behavior data, it predicts churn risk and applies mathematical optimization to prioritize retention efforts that maximize business value.

-- This project was created as part of a hands-on learning series to explore how Linear programming (optimization) is used to solve real-world business problems.
+- This project was created as part of a hands-on learning series to explore how machine learning and optimization can be combined to solve real-world customer retention problems under business constraints.

 - This project combines Machine Learning (ML) and Linear Programming (LP) to predict and reduce customer churn using the Telco Customer Churn dataset.